KKR, CD&R take data analytics firm Cloudera private for $4.7 billion

 (Reuters) -Private equity firms KKR & Co and Clayton Dubilier & Rice LLC (CD&R) will take Cloudera Inc private for $4.7 billion, the cloud-based data analytics company said on Tuesday.

-The $16 per share cash offer represents a premium of over 24% to Cloudera's last close on Friday, the company said in a regulatory filing. (bit.ly/2Tzxyun)
+Shares of Cloudera jumped about 25% to $16.07 premarket, above the offer price of $16 per share in cash.
+The offer price represents a premium of about 24% to Cloudera’s last close on Friday.

-Cloudera, which provides cloud-based software and platform to enterprises for data management and insights generation, caters to industries including finance, healthcare and government agencies.
+Cloudera, which provides cloud-based software and platform to enterprises, including financial firms and government agencies, counts Carl Icahn as its largest shareholder.
+The activist investor holds about 17.8% of Cloudera’s total shares, according to Refinitiv data.

-With an uptick in demand for cloud-based services since the pandemic last year, major cloud services providers including Amazon.com Inc, Alphabet Inc’s Google and Microsoft Corp have been pushing to provide products similar to ones offered by Cloudera.
+With an uptick in demand since the COVID-19 pandemic last year, major cloud services providers including Amazon.com Inc, Alphabet Inc’s Google and Microsoft Corp have been pushing to provide products similar to ones offered by Cloudera.

-Bloomberg Law reported in June that Cloudera has been exploring a sale after getting takeover interest.
+Bloomberg Law reported in June last year that Cloudera had been exploring a sale after getting takeover interest.

-Activist investor Carl Icahn holds about 17.8% of Cloudera’s total shares and is its largest investor, according to Refinitiv data.
+Cloudera, which also posted first-quarter results on Tuesday, canceled its earnings call scheduled on June 2 following the take-private offer.
+The company’s quarterly revenue rose 7% to $224.3 million and net loss per share narrowed to 14 cents.

 The deal, expected to close in the second half of this year, includes a 30-day “go-shop” period, which allows the company to consider alternative offers, Cloudera said.